everdark/datavis/README.md

 The `rCharts` package provides a powerful hogh-level interface to multiple javascript dynamic graphing libraries, for example the notably NVD3.js.

+### References
-For ggplot2, the main reference is [Winston Chang's R Graphics CookBook](http://shop.oreilly.com/product/0636920023135.do).
+* For ggplot2, the main reference is [Winston Chang's R Graphics CookBook](http://shop.oreilly.com/product/0636920023135.do).

-A good tutorial about D3: [Scott Murray's Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/index.html)
+* A good tutorial about D3: [Scott Murray's Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/index.html)